 Vulnerable Adult

-• A person 60 years of age or older with functional, physical, or mental inability to care for self; or
+• A person 60 years of age or older who has the functional, mental, or physical inability to care for themselves; or

-• Lives in a nursing facility, boarding home, adult family home, or soldier’s home, residential habilitation center, or any facility licensed or required to be licensed by the Department of Social and Health Services (DSHS); or
+• Admitted to any facility licensed or required to be licensed by the Department of Social and Health Services (DSHS)

-• Receives in-home services through a licensed health care agency, hospice, or an individual provider; or
+• Receives services from an individual provider; or

 DSHS can investigate only situations of abuse, abandonment, neglect, self-neglect, or financial exploitation that involve an alleged victim who meets the definition of ‘vulnerable adult’ in the law.
 APS refers situations that involve alleged victims who do not fall within the definition of ‘vulnerable adult’ to appropriate resources.